-- Edit and revise your work - days (not minutes) - before it is due!
+- Edit and revise your work.
+Do this days (not minutes), before it is due!

-- Ask for comments and feedback from your instructor, TA, or friends.
+- Ask for comments and feedback from your instructor or TA.

 - Read your 'final' essay out loud for clarity of language and expression of your ideas.